KDE/documentation-docs-krita-org/reference_manual/tools/shape_edit.rst

 |toolshapeedit|

 The shape editing tool is for editing vector shapes.
-In Krita versions before 4.0 it would only show up in the docker when you had a vector shape selected.
-In Krita 4.0, this tool is always visible and has the Shape Properties docker as a part of it.

 .. image:: /images/tools/Shape-editing-tool-example.png

-You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing the :kbd:`Enter` key when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).
+You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing the :kbd:`Enter` key or double-|mouseleft| when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).

 On Canvas Editing of Shapes
 ---------------------------